-Packing lunch for the kids doesn’t have to be a chore.
+Packing a healthy and delicious school lunch for the kids doesn’t have to be a chore.
 Keep school lunch nutritious, delicious, and varied with these five tips!

 When I was in grade school, I remember eating a hot lunch every day.
 My favorite was probably the pasta bake – elbow macaroni with tomato sauce and cheese in casserole form.
 Not necessarily the best meal for me, but it sure did taste good!
 When I reached high school, I became a little more conscientious about nutrition and in tune with how what I ate affected me.

-Knowing that I needed to eat more healthfully, I started to brown bag my lunch to school every day, which meant on most days lunch was a peanut butter sandwich on whole wheat bread with a big container of fruit salad.
+Knowing that I needed to eat more healthfully, I started to brown bag my lunch to school every day, which meant on most days lunch was a peanut butter sandwich on whole wheat bread with a big container of fruit salad (yep, back in those days schools weren’t all nut-free).
 I didn’t get bored of it, but now as a mom of two children I can’t fathom the idea of sending them to school with the same lunch every day.

 Luckily, school lunch has improved considerably over the years, which means parents don’t need to pack lunch for their kids on a daily basis.
 A few of the amazing changes that have been made to the school lunch program are an increased emphasis on whole grains, reduced levels of sodium and saturated fat, and greater offerings of fruits and vegetables.

 While the options are so much better from a nutritional standpoint, not everyone is taking part in the school lunch program.
 Often the result is brown-bag lunches that are less nutritionally sound than what’s being offered at school.
-Given how many Pins and blog posts I see for healthy lunchbox ideas, it’s important to make sure parents know how to feed their kids well while away from home.
+Given how many Pins and blog posts I see for healthy lunchbox ideas, it’s important to make sure parents know how to pack a healthy and delicious school lunch for kids while they are away from home.
 I know I am not alone in wanting to give my children a variety of school lunch meals that are quick and easy to prepare in the mornings or the night-before.

-With the School Nutrition Association celebrating National School Lunch Week this week, what better time is there to share a few ways parents can help their children stay fueled throughout the school day if they choose to send lunch a couple of times a week.
-Stocking a varied lunch box week after week can be tricky, so keep these five things in mind when packing your children’s lunchbox.
+With school back in session (or almost back) for families across the country, I’m sure school lunch is on many of your minds.
+What better time is there to share a few ways parents can help their children stay fueled throughout the school day if they choose to send lunch a couple of times a week.
+Stocking a varied lunch box week after week can be tricky, so keep these five things in mind when packing a healthy and delicious school lunch.

-- Food Quality.
 In addition to food safety, you want to think about how your packed lunch will hold up until lunchtime.
 Try packing each component of a sandwich separately and have kids assemble it at lunchtime.
 You can also make lunch kebabs as an alternative to sandwiches – just put your sandwich fillings on a skewer and pair with a dipping sauce.
 Try grape tomatoes, cucumbers, mozzarella balls, and grilled chicken with a side of honey mustard.
 Another popular idea is to use bento box lunchboxes, which are already divided into sections and make it easy to incorporate different food groups.
-For bento box lunch ideas, check out fellow registered dietitian and mom Holley Grainger’s weekly lunchbox posts.

 What’s your children’s favorite school lunch?